RockLib/RockLib.Logging/docs/AspNetCore.md

 }
 ```

-By default, a logger with the name 'default' will be used to send a `Warn` level log with the message 'There was an attempt to access a non-existant endpoint.'
+By default, a logger with the default name (which is empty string) will be used to send a `Warn` level log with the message 'There was an attempt to access a non-existant endpoint.'
 These defaults can be overridden by configuring a `RouteNotFoundMiddlewareOptions`.

 ```c#
 public void ConfigureServices(IServiceCollection services)